top of page

 3) Drummers Solo recording.

 Drummers can record themselves playing drums alone, and use the recording when applying to join bands, when advertising their skills as a drum teacher, or even just for them to have a permanent record of their drumming skills.
-If you want to record the visuals as well we can also provide you with some mobile phone tripods free of charge so that you can also record the video of yourself playing on your phone, and later you can synchronise the sound that you capture from the 8 track to the video recordings that you make.
-Most people have a video camera built into their phone that supports 1080p or even 4K recording as standard.
-If you can borrow phones from your band members/friends or family you can record something like this, which has an 8 microphone, 4 camera set up.
+If you want to record the visuals as well we can also provide you with some mobile phone tripods free of charge so that you can also record the video of yourself playing on your phone, and later you can synchronise the sound that you capture from the 8 track to the video recordings.
+Most people have a phone camera that supports 1080p or even 4K recording as standard.
+If you can borrow 3 phones from your band members/friends or family you can record something like this, which has an 8 microphone, 4 camera set up.

 4) A band live session with audio and visuals.

-In this case our 8 track facility doesn’t replace a better recording studio, it’s the perfect compliment to one.
 By using our facilities you can record the band as a whole, and then take the stem tracks home and the guitarist, for example, can mute their guitar playing and try out new ideas, or they can work out some new guitar lines to overdub later.
 You can also use the recordings to approach a producer and say “this is what we sound like, did you want to help us get a better recording?”
-They’ll be able to use the stem tracks to see what each member of the band is like, and it’ll likely have a much better chance of success than sending them a recording from a mobile phone.
+They’ll be able to use the stem tracks to really investigate the music, and it’ll likely have a much better chance of success than sending them a recording from a mobile phone.

 Q - So what can I expect to get out of the sessions?

-You can expect to get a great recording, with everything miked up individually to allow you to balance out the levels of all of the band members/instruments, and where you have a huge amount of control over how the music sounds.
+You can expect to get a great recording, with everything mic'ed up individually to allow you to balance out the levels of all of the band members/instruments, and where you have a huge amount of control over how the music sounds.
 You can EQ the guitars to make them cut through the mix, or have the rhythm guitar panned to the right and the lead guitar panned to the left.
 Tricks like this means it’s much easier for the individual guitars to be heard, such as in the video below.
-(To get the full effect of this recording technique it’s best to listen to these recording samples on good quality headphones.)
+In Oct 2023 Cody Jr used our 8 track recording facility for 5 hours in total, and managed to record 4 songs in full in that time, with a total of 24 takes between those songs.
+Here's what it sounded like with less than 1 hou 45 minutes of mixing.

 You can EQ or compress the bass drum so that it sounds punchy, you can make it louder, you can take out the high end on the hi-hats to let the cymbals cut through, add reverb to the main vocals, add a low cut filter to the bass to make it sound tighter and have a lot more control over how your music sounds.
 You can do whatever you want.